Tiffany & Co. [TIF] Price Analysis: NYSE:TIF Bull Target $132.21 or Higher

 Shifting the focus to workforce efficiency, Tiffany & Co.
 [TIF] earns $312,824 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 18.64 and its Total Asset Turnover is 0.82.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.85 and its Current Ratio is 5.24.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.45, which indicates that it is 1.03% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 31.86.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.38, which indicates that it is 2.41% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.23.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Tiffany & Co.
 [TIF] a Reliable Buy?